-♦ 2006 sponsorship of a seat in the newly opened Egg youth theatre in Bath for £2,500
+- ♦ 2006 sponsorship of a seat in the newly opened Egg youth theatre in Bath for £2,500 - ♦ 2007 and 2008 founder support of Bath Open Art Fair for £5,000, helping raise funds for a local hospital neo-natal intensive care unit

-- ♦ 2007 and 2008 founder support of Bath Open Art Fair for £5,000, helping raise funds for a local hospital neo-natal intensive care unit - ♦ 2009 support of Bath's first contemporary public sculpture in recent years for £15,000, appropriately a water feature by William Pye - ♦ 2010 corporate contribution of £1,500 towards redevelopment and expansion of the Holburne Museum in Bath.
+- ♦ 2009 support of Bath's first contemporary public sculpture in recent years for £15,000, appropriately a water feature by William Pye - ♦ 2010 corporate contribution of £1,500 towards redevelopment and expansion of the Holburne Museum in Bath - ♦ 2013 corporate contribution of £1,500 towards redevelopment and expansion of Bath Preservation Trust premises at 1 Royal Crescent - ♦ 2014 corporate contribution of £10,000 towards Bath Abbey Footprint Appeal.

 Some of these gifts were channelled through the Quartet Community Foundation, in which Zenith has become actively involved.
-Since 2007, Zenith's Chairman has served as a Trustee and as Chairman of its Bath & North East Somerset Committee.
+From 2007 to 2013, Zenith's Chairman served as a Trustee and as Chairman of its Bath & North East Somerset Committee.

 In 2007 we extended our sponsorship of the education of orphaned and other children at the Sikkim Himalayan Academy in India.
-From 2008 this included matching staff contributions to pay for the full education costs of eight children, a number that has now increased to 11.
+From 2008 this included matching staff contributions to pay for the full education costs of eight children.
 In 2010 Zenith funded a member of staff to travel to Sikkim and help the teachers there during a three week stay.